Seagate/cortx/doc/CortxS3ServerQuickStart.md

 ## Accessing the code right way

 (For phase 1) The latest code which is getting evolved and contributed is on the Github server.
-Seagate contributors will be referencing, cloning and committing their code to/from this [Github](https://github.com/Seagate/).
+CORTX Contributors will be referencing, cloning and committing their code to/from this [Github](https://github.com/Seagate/).

 Following steps will make your access to server hassle free.
 1. From here on all the steps needs to be followed as the root user.